 Today is the start of the NCAA basketball tourney.
 Time for March Madness!
 I’m really not much of a basketball fan, but the tourney is a little different.
 It’s fun to root for the under dog and see what happens on the road to the Sweet Sixteen and the Final Four.
 After all the hoopala, the top seeds usually end up on top.
 The big schools get the best players and there is a reason they are rated as the best.
 We shall see if there are some big surprises this year.
 I’m watching.

 MaryJo was gone most of the day today.
-This morning was the Coffee Klatch meeting were the Park news is discussed.
+This morning was the Coffee Klatch meeting where the Park news is discussed.
 She always goes to keep in touch.
 Then she was off to have a pontoon boat ride on Tarpon Lake with the ladies she rides bike with.
 Then lunch at The Tarpon Turtle restaurant.
 She was gone until about 3:30.
 That’s okay.
 I was watching basketball.

 Before I got too involved with the games, I made a trip to the store and picked up some salmon and asparagus.
-Tonight I was going to make a one pan meal of baked salmon and vegetables.
+Tonight I was going to make a one-pan meal of baked salmon and vegetables.
 Something super easy that involves simple preparation and little cleanup.
 This meal was all of the above.

 While you wait for the fish and vegetables to get done, make up some gremolata.
 Gremolata is a herb condiment that you can put on your meat.
-It is made with garlic, parsley and lemon zest.
+It is made with garlic, parsley, and lemon zest.
 Sometimes you may want to mix in some olive oil too.
 The recipe that I saw added some chopped pistachios.
 This is a nice flavor enhancement to the fish.

-- 2 skinless salmon filets , about 6 oz. ea.
+- 2 6 oz. skinless salmon filets

 - 1 pound fresh asparagus